dbrekelmans/gdpr-tools/README.md

 # GDPR-Tools

 ## TODO
+* Support presets and custom for truncate configuration
 * Check if unique generated value already exists in current database (otherwise get duplicate constraint on UPDATE because we update row by row)
 * Polish README
 * Document yaml configuration specifications on github wiki